Zarlik and Munglik: Munduk Zarlık

+Other tales

-In a Kyrgyz tale translated to Hungarian as A kán fia ("The children of the khan"), a khan has 40 other wives, but marries a maiden he meets in his travels who promises to give birth to twins, a boy and a girl with golden chest and silver back.
-They are born, replaced by puppies and adopted by a man named Akmat.
+In a Kyrgyz tale ritled XANDIN BALASI, translated to Turkish as HANIN OĞLU and to Hungarian as A kán fia ("The children of the khan"), a khan, Aydarkan Han, has 40 other wives, but marries a maiden he meets in his travels who promises to give birth to twins, a boy and a girl with golden chest and silver back.
+They are born, replaced by puppies and adopted by a man named Akmat (Akmat Pehlivan in the Kyrgyz text).
 Years later, the male twin searches for a white apple tree that always bears fruit, a talking parrot and a woman of great beauty named Kulanda.

 In a Kyrgyz tale published by authors D. Brudnoi and Kasymbek Yeshmambetov with the title "Злые жены" ("Evil Wives"), a khan has 40 wives, but no children yet.
 One day, on a travel, the khan meets three sisters: the elder says she can sew kalpaks for him; the middle one that she can feed a whole village with a small quantity of oatmeal, and the youngest promises she can bear him twins, a boy with golden legs and a girl with silver ones, and wherever they walk, gold or silver appear with every step.
 The khan decides to take the third sister as his wife, to the horror and jealousy of the other 40 ones.
 The co-wives ask a witch to get rid of the children as soon as they are born, so she hides them a chest and throws them in the mountains, then replaces the twins for puppies.
 When the khan sees the puppies instead of human babies, he orders his 41st wife and the puppies to be banished to a distant island.
 As for the children, they are found by a female deer and suckled with its milk.
 Years later, the khan goes on a hunt in the mountains and sees a trail of golden and silver steps leading into a cave.
 He follows the footsteps and finds the twins, then inquires about their origin.
 They can only say that a deer reared them.
 The khan returns to the palace and orders the witch to explain herself.
 The witch is forced to reveal the ruse; the twins and his wife are brought to the palace, the co-wives expelled and the witch thrown off a cliff.